creme332/centos-scripts/vpn-lab/README.md

 ## Prerequisites

 - 2 VMs: 1 server, 1 client
+- Resolve EOL issues on both VMs if needed
-- Root privileges and internet connectivity
+- Both VMs must have root privileges and internet connectivity
-- NAT mode enabled on both VMs (other modes may work but have not been tested)
+- NAT mode enabled on both VMs (other network modes may work but are untested)
-- Client must be able to ping server
+- Client must be able to ping the server
+- **No existing OpenVPN or EasyRSA installations (these will conflict with the setup).
+If previously installed, run the uninstallation scripts first**

 ## Installation